sormpe/acos-annotation-tool/README.md

 # Acos annotation tool

 This is a repository for Acos server tool called "code annotation tool".
-With this tool course instructors can easily create annotations that hihglight specifics parts of a program code.
+With this tool course instructors can easily create annotations that highlights specific parts of a program code.

-The tool generates both RST and spesific JSON syntax which is used with Acos content type in order to create code annotation packages.
+The tool generates both RST and spesific JSON object which is used within spesific code annotation packages.
+The actual json handling is done by spesific code annotation content type.

 ## JSON syntax